luketeaford/dusg/README.md

 - [ ] Keys for metadata and html should be configurable
 - [ ] Pass files around so nav can be built
 - [ ] Test what happens if one of the source files is an image
+- [ ] Test what happens if a file has no content